The unique character of our 2015 Zinfandel derives from more than four decades of

 produce the intensely concentrated flavors of Monte Rosso grapes.

-could be described as perfect.
-The weather was as good as one could wish for.
-The growing
+such a great harvest.
+The weather was as good as one could expect.
+The growing season began

-season began early, with a warm, dry spring, and the weather stayed absolutely beautiful all the
+early, with a warm and dry spring, and the weather stayed absolutely beautiful all the way

-way through harvest.
-The quality and quantity of the fruit were exceptional.
-We handpicked
+through an early harvest.
+The quality of the fruit was exceptional as well.